Visma Business logo

 FAQ

-How do Norce, Shopware, Shopify, and Magento/Hyvä compare for a Visma Business setup?
+How do Norce, Shopware, Shopify, and Magento/Hyvä differ for a Visma Business setup?

-What data typically syncs between Visma Business and the webshop?
+What data typically syncs between Visma Business and the ecommerce platform?

 What does a project like this typically cost?

-Projects range from a focused discovery sprint to a phased implementation over several months.
-The cost depends on platform choice, catalogue complexity, number of markets, and how much content and UX work is needed.
-We scope and price after discovery so you know what you are committing to.
+Engagements range from a focused discovery sprint to a phased implementation.
+The total cost depends on platform choice, catalogue complexity, number of markets, integration depth, and how much UX and content work is needed.
+We scope and price after discovery so you have a clear picture before committing.